 Menu Description: "Tossed with orange peel and chili peppers for a spicy/citrus combination."

 Several of P.F.
 Chang's top-selling items are similar in preparation technique: bite-size pieces of meat are lightly breaded and wok-seared in oil, then doused with a secret sauce mixture.
-This P.F.
-Chang's copycat recipe is made the same way.
+This dish is made the same way.
 The heat in the citrusy sauce comes from chili garlic sauce, which you'll find in the aisle with the Asian foods in your supermarket—the rest of the sauce ingredients are common stuff.
 The orange peel is julienned into thin strips before adding it to the dish.
 Since the flavor from the peel is so strong, we won't need to add it until the end.
-Cook up some white or brown rice to serve alongside this dish and get the chopsticks ready
+Cook up some white or brown rice to serve alongside your homemade P.F.
+Chang's Orange Peel chicken and get the chopsticks ready

 It took chefs several years to develop what would eventually become KFC's most clucked about new product launch in the chain's 57-year history.
 With between 70 to 180 calories and four to nine grams of fat, depending on the piece, the new un-fried chicken is being called "KFC's second secret recipe," and "a defining moment in our brand's storied history" in a company press release.
 The secret recipe for the new grilled chicken is now stored on an encrypted computer flash drive next to the Colonel's handwritten original fried chicken recipe in an electronic safe at KFC company headquarters.
 Oprah Winfrey featured the chicken on her talk show and gave away so many coupons for free grilled chicken meals that some customers waited in lines for over an hour and half, and several stores ran out and had to offer rain checks.
 Company spokesperson Laurie Schalow told the Associated Press that KFC has never seen such a huge response to any promotion.
 "It's unprecedented in our more than 50 years," she said.
 "It beats anything we've ever done."